Support

 CORONA

-STUDIO-GESANG, LIVE-GESANG, SPOKEN WORD, GAMING/STREAMING, VIDEO/KONFERENZ, PODCAST
+STUDIO VOCALS, LIVE VOCALS, SPOKEN WORD, GAMING/STREAMING, VIDEO/CONFERENCE, PODCAST

 DELTA 2